 You will discover:

-Intimacy, simply put, is closeness.
-It can involve physical affection, but is not limited to it.
-Being intimate with someone also means sharing interests, ideas, and experiences (experiential and intellectual intimacy).
+In short, Intimacy is closeness.
+It can involve physical affection but is not limited to it.
+Being intimate with someone also means sharing interests, ideas, and experiences.
+This is called experiential and intellectual intimacy.
 Emotional intimacy happens when you have warm and caring emotions for the other person.

 When you are close with someone, you let them into your world.
 You share your weaknesses and soft spots.